 Why Potassium is Important

-It’s clear that potassium is necessary but many people don’t know just how important this mineral is.
+It’s clear that NOW Supplements, Potassium Citrate 99 mg, Supports Electrolyte Balance and Normal pH, Essential Mineral, 180 Veg Capsules is necessary but many people don’t know just how important this mineral is.
 Potassium plays many roles within the body but it best known for it’s positive effects on cardiovascular health.

 This mineral also helps maintain a healthy, strong skeletal structure and even aids in proper digestion.
 Some people may already be familiar with potassium and its effect on muscular health.
 Not only does potassium help in muscle function but also reduces muscle cramping, twitching and contractions.